top of page

 Awakening to the places where our heart closes

 I’m not sure why I was drawn to the class.
-It was unusual for me to be there, but I felt called to better understand the dying process and was very curious nonetheless.
+It was unusual for me to be there, but I felt called to better understand the dying process and was very curious about this threshold.
 As we gathered in a group setting and class began Dale said, “I’m not particularly interested in dying.
 I’m interested in Awakening.”
 I suddenly realized why I was here.
 Me too, Dale!
 He went on to tell the following brief story gathered from enlightened gurus, the Tibetan culture, the Tibetan Book of the Dead, and psychedelic exploration.
 The story goes…

 Shortly after the time of death, you will be approached by a light that burns as bright as 10,000 suns.
 To the extent that you’re able to bear Unbearable Love, you will be able to walk into your death.
 Every place your heart closes, you will be shot back into another lifetime.